brainglobe/cellfinder/cell_detection.md

 3. Merge detected cell candidate voxels into into structures.

 ### 2D filtering
-Code to do 2D filtering can be found in ``cellfinder_core/detect/filters/plane``.
+Code to do 2D filtering can be found in `cellfinder_core/detect/filters/plane`.
+Each plane of data is filtered independently, and in parallel across a number of processes.

-This of processing performs two tasks:
+This part of processing performs two tasks:
 1. Applys a filter to enhance peaks in the data (``cellfinder_core/detect/filters/plane/classical_filter.py``).
    This consists of (in order)
    1. a median filter (`scipy.signal.medfilt2d`)